Lohitaksha-rawte/Delta-demoo/README.md

 # Delta-demoo
-This a for Demo Git &amp; Github
+This a for Demo Git &amp; Github.